This page was updated on 17 May 2021. To view changes, please see page updates

 If a young person subject to a child protection order granting custody or guardianship to the chief executive is also in contact with the youth justice system:

-- Continue to carry out case management responsibility for the child's protective (Child Safety) needs.
+- Continue to carry out case management responsibility for responding to the child's safety, belonging and wellbeing needs.

 - Work collaboratively with the youth justice case worker to address the child's needs and support the young person in developing new behaviours.